plausible/docs/docs/excluding.md

 ---
-title: Opt out and exclude yourself from the analytics
+title: Opt out and exclude your own visits from the analytics
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';